godotengine/godot-docs/tutorials/export/exporting_for_dedicated_servers.rst

 display server and ``Dummy`` :ref:`audio driver <class_ProjectSettings_property_audio/driver/driver>`.

-Since Godot 4.0, this can be done by running a Godot binary on any platform with the ``--headless`` command line argument, or running a project exported as dedicated server.
+Since Godot 4.0, this can be done by running a Godot binary on any platform with the ``--headless`` command-line argument, or running a project exported as dedicated server.
 You do not need to use a specialized server binary anymore, unlike Godot 3.x.